sander/hierarchical-deterministic-keys/README.md

 In this repository, Pilot participants contribute to a concrete interoperable solution based on the idea of Hierarchical Deterministic Keys (HDKs) and blinded key proof of possession.
 This approach is introduced in the Analysis of selective disclosure and zero-knowledge proofs ([ETSI TR 119476 version 1.2.1](https://www.etsi.org/deliver/etsi_tr/119400_119499/119476/01.02.01_60/tr_119476v010201p.pdf)).
 The Pilot participants aim to evaluate various options, present an appropriate solution, and develop a common specification to enable testing interoperability.

 > [!NOTE]
 > This information is shared by participants of the [Digital Credentials for Europe (DC4EU) Consortium](https://www.dc4eu.eu), the [EU Digital Identity Wallet Consortium (EWC)](https://eudiwalletconsortium.org), and the [Potential Consortium](https://www.digital-identity-wallet.eu).
-Views and opinions expressed are those of the authors only and do not necessarily reflect those of all Potential members.
+Views and opinions expressed are those of the authors only and do not necessarily reflect those of all consortium members.

 ## Approach